 Dear reader,

-It’s not often you get a letter in 2023.
+It’s not often you get a letter nowadays.
 We thought this might be a good opportunity to enlighten you on these magic beans!

 Let's start off with the fact that Lupins actually leave nature better than they found it. 🌍